dime-coin/electrum-docs/coldstorage_cmdline.rst

 ========================================

-This page will show you how to sign a transaction with an offline Electrum wallet, using the Command line.
+This page will show you how to sign a transaction with an offline Electrum-Dime wallet, using the Command line.

 Create an unsigned transaction
 ------------------------------